-Learn how to dehydrate cherries and preserve the fresh taste of cherries to use all year long in trail mix, yogurt, and snacks.
+Dehydrate cherries and preserve the fresh taste of cherries to use all year in trail mix, yogurt, snacks, and so many other great treats!

 The only thing I knew of cherries growing up was the ones that came out of a can that my grandmother would smother a cheesecake with.
 I loathed them.
 And there was no way you were going to get me to eat fresh ones, because I wasn't a big fan of most fruits.
 Yep, I was a weird kid.